clix-so/clix-flutter-sdk/README.md

 3. ✅ Push Notifications capability is enabled (iOS)
 4. ✅ Testing on a real device (push notifications don't work on iOS simulator)
 5. ✅ Debug logs show FCM token registration messages
+6. ✅ `Clix.Notification.setPermissionGranted()` is called after requesting permissions (when not using auto-request)

 ### FCM Token Errors